The 5 Best Memorial Day Smart Home Deals I Am Most Excited About

-Best Memorial Day Smart Home Deals: Epic Sales on Google Nest, Robot Vacuums, Smart Lights and More
+Best Memorial Day Smart Home Deals: Epic Sales on Smart Lights, Plugs, Vacuums and More

-These Memorial Day weekend deals will help level up your home with the best and brightest gadgets.
+Smarten up your home with tons of Memorial Day savings on smart home devices and gadgets.

+From smart plugs to robot vacuums to smart lights and more, there are so many types of smart devices you can add to upgrade your home.
+If you've been thinking of getting any of these game-changing tech toys, now's the perfect time to make the purchase.

 Best overall Memorial Day smart home sales